-- 1.13.
-The screening test is defined in Regulation 105(1) which states: - 1.14.
-Where a land use plan ... (a) is likely to have a significant effect on a European site ... (either alone or in-combination with other plans or projects), and (b) is not directly connected with or necessary to the management of the site, the plan-making authority ... must ... make an appropriate assessment ... in view of that site's conservation objectives". - 1.15.
+- 1.14.
+The screening test is defined in Regulation 105(1) which states: - 'Where a land use plan ... (a) is likely to have a significant effect on a European site ... (either alone or in-combination with other plans or projects), and (b) is not directly connected with or necessary to the management of the site, the plan-making authority ... must ... make an appropriate assessment ... in view of that site's conservation objectives'. - 1.15.
 Taking (b) first, this allows plans, where the sole focus is the management for the benefit of the one or more of the qualifying features without detriment to the others, can be excluded from the need for HRA.
 However, this rarely applies.
 Where it does not, an HRA is required. - 1.16.
-A likely significant effect is described in Waddenzee as follows: 'likely' is a l 'risk', 'the occurrence of which cannot be excluded on the basis of objective information' and 'significant' as 'any effect that would undermine the conservation objectives' of a European site'.
-It can be seen that where there is any 'doubt' as to an effect, an appropriate assessment is required.

-&lt;sup>10 Sweetman v An Bord Pleanála (C 258-11) [2012].
-Opinion of the Advocate General.

-&lt;sup>11 The CJEU in Landelijke Vereniging tot Behoud van de Waddenzee v Staatssecretaris Van Landbouw, Natuurbeheer en Visserij (C127-02) [2005] 2 CMLR 31 ("the Waddenzee case")

-&lt;sup>12 Waddenzee: European Courts C-127/02 Waddenzee 7th September 2004, reference for a preliminary ruling from the Raad van State at paras 44, 47 and 48.
+A likely significant effect is described in Waddenzee as follows: 'likely' is a 'risk', 'the occurrence of which cannot be excluded on the basis of objective information' and 'significant' as 'any effect that would undermine the conservation objectives' of a European site'10.
+It can be seen that where there is any 'doubt' as to an effect, an appropriate assessment is required. - 8 C-258/11 Sweetman reference for a preliminary ruling from the Supreme Court of Ireland.
+Opinion of the Advocate General 22 November 2012 - The CJEU in Landelijke Vereniging tot Behoud van de Waddenzee v Staatssecretaris Van Landbouw, Natuurbeheer en Visserij (C127-02) [2005] 2 CMLR 31 ("the Waddenzee case") - Waddenzee: European Courts C-127/02 Waddenzee 7th September 2004, reference for a preliminary ruling from the Raad van State at paras 44, 47 and 48.

-1.17.
-In other words, this means the initial screening phase should not be exhaustive, a point candidly described by Advocate General Sharpston in paragraphs 49 and 50 of the Sweetman case when describing the levels of scrutiny to be applied to each test as follows:

-'The threshold at the first stage [the test for LSE] ... is thus a very low one.
-It operates merely as a trigger, in order to determine whether an appropriate assessment must be undertaken ...
-The threshold at (the second) [the appropriate assessment] stage is noticeably higher than that laid down at the first stage.
-That is because the question (to use more simple terminology) is not 'should we bother to check?' (the question at the first stage) but rather 'what will happen to the site if this plan or project goes ahead ...'.

-1.18.
-This was amplified in the Bagmoor Wind case as follows:

-'If the absence of risk ... can only be demonstrated after a detailed investigation, or expert opinion, that is an indicator that a risk exists, and the authority must move from preliminary examination to appropriate assessment'.

-1.19.
-However, Boggis clarifies there should be "credible evidence that there was a real, rather than a hypothetical, risk" that the conservation objectives of a European site could be undermined so requiring only the assessment of plausible effects and not the extremely unlikely.
+- 1.17.
+In other words, this means the screening assessment should not be exhaustive, a point candidly described by Advocate General Sharpston in paragraph 49 of the Sweetman case11 when describing the levels of scrutiny to be applied to each test (see paragraph 1.1.3). - 1.18.
+This was amplified in the Bagmoor Wind case12 as follows: - 'If the absence of risk ... can only be demonstrated after a detailed investigation, or expert opinion, that is an indicator that a risk exists, and the authority must move from preliminary examination to appropriate assessment'. - 1.19.
+However, Boggis13 clarifies there should be 'credible evidence that there was a real, rather than a hypothetical, risk' that the conservation objectives of a European site could be undermined so requiring only the assessment of plausible effects and not the extremely unlikely.